 4.)
 How much money can I afford to spend?
 If you won’t live in your current space for a long time, don’t spend too much.

 I recommend starting with just one room.
-Don’t try to replace all of the curtains you have at once.
-It’s much cheaper to do it that way and you can learn some lessons from the first windows that will help you through the rest of your house.
+Don’t try to replace all of the curtains you have at once unless you have a big budget.
+You can learn valuable lessons from the first windows you cover that will help you in the remaining rooms.

-There are three elements to think about before you buy curtains: Material, Hanging Method and Rod Finish.
+There are three style-elements to think about before you buy curtains: Fabric/Material, Hanging Method and Rod Finish.

 Do you want something colorful or simple?
 With a pattern or solid?
 These are not small questions.
 You can start by looking at photos of windows in Pinterest and in magazines and see what draws your eye.
 I like curtains with a pattern, but I’m always more drawn to simpler curtains because I’m afraid I will get tired of the pattern.